ASKabalan/Jax-multihost/README.md

 ```
 We get the same output twice (for each process) of 4 GPUs, in fact the line `print(jax.devices())` was executed twice and cuda(id=0) is not the same gpu as cuda(id=0) in the second line.

+We need to call `jax.distributed.initialize()` in order to notify jax that we will be handling the distribution.\
-We need to call `jax.distributed.initialize()` check a simple (but not very rich guide) in [jax.readthedocs.io](https://jax.readthedocs.io/en/latest/multi_process.html) on multi host jax environment
+check a simple (but not very rich guide) in [jax.readthedocs.io](https://jax.readthedocs.io/en/latest/multi_process.html) on multi host jax environment

 ```python
 import jax